paiqo/Databricks-VSCode/README.md

 # Repo Manager
 ![Repo Manager](/images/RepoManager.jpg?raw=true "Repo Manager")

 Using the Repo Manager you can interact with the Repos API which allows you to add new repositories to the Databricks workspace and also update/check-out specific branches and tags.
-The latest branch/tag can then be found via the [Workspace Browser](#workspace-browser)
+The latest branch/tag can then be found via the [Workspace Manager](#workspace-manager)

 ## FAQ